-At STAGE 3, the student will lose their exam entry status.
-This means that the student will be withdrawn from all exams (internal and external), until the student has earned back their right to be entered through successful completion of an agreed Action Plan.
-This will usually involve achievement of a satisfactory Progress Review; average studentship grades of 2 or better in each subject; attendance of 90% or better (in period); and achievement within one grade of target grade in each subject.
-Even when a student's entry status is reinstated in a subject, further breaches of college procedures may result in immediate withdrawal from exam entry.
+If there is insufficient improvement, the Pastoral Director may extend targets for a further 1-2 weeks or may refer the student for a meeting with the Vice Principal (Pastoral).
+The Vice Principal (Pastoral) will use all the available information to decide whether the student can be offered a last opportunity to continue study under a Final Contract, or if the student should be referred to Stage 4 Exclusion Hearing with the Principal.
+Even when a student's entry status is reinstated, further breaches of college procedures may result in immediate withdrawal from exam entry.
 A second year student who does not regain their entry status, will not be entitled to sit their external exams at Collyer's.
 A first year student who does not regain entry status will not be entitled to sit their transfer exams and will therefore forfeit the opportunity to progress to the second year at Collyer's.

-It is possible, in cases of very serious misconduct, for a student to be referred straight to Stage 3.
-Examples of this would be bullying and harassment, theft of property, possession of illegal substances, or defiance of a member of staff.
-In these cases parents will always be involved and sanctions include those already described above; a contract of work or behaviour; a "cooling off" suspension if appropriate; or referral to Stage 4.
+It is possible, in cases of very serious or gross misconduct, for a student to be referred straight to Stage 3.
+Examples of this would be bullying and harassment, violent behaviour, theft of or damage to property, possession of illegal substances, or defying a member of staff.
+In these cases, a student may be referred directly to the Vice Principal (Pastoral).
+Parents will always be involved and sanctions include those already described above; a "cooling off" suspension if appropriate; or referral to Stage 4.
+A student may be temporarily suspended before a parent meeting takes place, in order to allow relevant staff time to investigate, gather evidence and assess risk.